The whole story

 Can you measure the capacity to innovate?

-Within WorkForces is a tool called the Creative Effectiveness Index.
+Within The Change Index is a tool called The Culture Index.
 It enables accurate measurement of how well a culture is geared for innovation excellence, in a way that guides profitable interventions in team performance.

 We designed the Index to measure innovation potential not by asking people what they think (a sure-fire way to get misleading data), but by using psychological techniques specifically designed to determine what they really think and feel.
 It measures seven key attributes that characterise the most effective workplace cultures, such as autonomy, risk-taking, vision buy-in, openness and conflict management.

 We deployed the Index across the BBC’s entire R&D function, gathering data and consulting with senior leadership throughout the process to ensure that insight was tailored precisely to their needs.

 Using the data we established accurate, numeric benchmarks for the function’s innovation potential.
 We demonstrated the relationships that existed between innovation potential and key factors such tenure, location and seniority.
 Finally, we advised leaders on specific development challenges and opportunities that existed in different geographical locations.

 Accurate data can be an uncomfortable read.
 During the debrief process, some of the participants questioned in detail the research findings.
 But by demonstrating the academic rigour behind the tool we convinced them of the findings’ accuracy.
 As we always say, fact trumps opinion.

 Using our work, the BBC leadership was able to plan and execute a highly targeted series of development interventions.
 They saved time and money, and protected the excellence on which the Corporation has been built.

 - Contrary to received wisdom, it is possible to measure an organisation’s capacity for innovation.